mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P06-Team-Attack-And-Defense/readme.md

 # Add properties to Hero method

-let's start by adding a way to track statistics.
-Create these new properties in the constructor to allow us to do this.
+Start by tracking statistics.
+Create new properties in the constructor to allow us to do this.

 Update the constructor for your Hero class to track deaths and kills: